 Vision loss from diabetic retinopathy occurs as diabetes advances and causes damage to your retina.
 As the individual’s blood sugar level increases, small vessels in the lining of the retina start to leak blood, proteins, and other fluids.
 The response of the patient’s body to this process is to generate more leaking vessels.
 The fluid that leaks cause swelling of the retina, resulting in blurred vision.

 Patients with either Type 1 or Type 2 diabetes can develop diabetic retinopathy.
 Our eye doctor stresses that the longer diabetes is present, the greater the risk of developing this eye disease.
 In the earliest stages, patients notice very few symptoms.
 Over time, the following symptoms appear:

 - Blurry vision

-- VEGF injection: Vascular endothelial growth factor inhibitors can be injected into the eye to keep new blood vessels from growing.
+- VEGF injections into the eye to prevent the growth of new blood vessels

-- Scatter treatment: This is a laser treatment that can shrink any abnormal blood vessels that have formed.
+- Scatter laser treatment to shrink abnormal blood vessels that have already formed

 - Photocoagulation to slow or halt leakage of blood or other fluids into the eye

 - A surgical procedure known as a vitrectomy that allows excess fluid to drain through a small incision in the eye